-- (1) If a cooperative purchasing agreement is in place, quotations are not required, but the agreement being used should be documented.
-Examples: State of Minnesota Cooperative Purchasing Venture (CPV), LOGIS for employee benefits, NJPA, etc. - (2) Formalized contracts or leases for a period exceeding one year must be approved by City Council resolution. - (3) See Staff Expense Reimbursement Rules and Out of State Travel Policy for additional restrictions on employee related expenses and employee recognition events. - (4) Definition of "Normal and Customary" assumes expenses incurred in the normal course of business within budgeted levels (examples include Met Council Environmental Services wastewater treatment, Xcel Energy, Frontier, payroll related, operating supplies, repairs and maintenance).
+- 1. If a cooperative purchase agreement is in place, quotations are not required, but the agreement being used should be documented.
+Examples: State of Minnesota Cooperative Purchasing Venture (CPV), NJPA, etc. - 2.
+Formalized contracts or leases for a period exceeding one year must be approved by City Council resolution. - 3.
+See Staff Expense Reimbursement Rules and Out of State Travel Policy for additional restrictions on employee related expenses and employee recognition events. - 4.
+Definition of "Normal and Customary" assumes expenses incurred in the normal course of business within budgeted levels (examples include Metropolitan Council Environmental Services (MCES) wastewater treatment, Xcel Energy, Frontier, payroll related, operating supplies, repairs and maintenance).
 On an annual basis, a list of the "regular" consultants will be provided along with the approval of the final budget.
-Any consultants not on the list whose services are needed will be brought to the Council for approval in advance.
+Any consultants not on the list whose services are needed will be bought to the Council for approval in advance.